Characterization of threshold functions: state of the art, some new contributions and open problems: Symmetries and a parametrization of complete simple games

 Each $S\subseteq N$ with vector $\overline{s} =(\left| S\cap N_{1}\right| ,...,\left| S\cap N_{t}\right| )$ is a winning coalition if $\overline{s}\, \succeq \,\overline{m}$ for some $\overline{m}$ being a row of $\mathcal M$.
 Hence, the set of winning coalitions is

-Notice that a model $\overline{r}$ is winning if and only if each coalition representative $R$ is winning.
+Notice that a \emph{winning vector} is a vector $\overline{r}$ such that the coalition representative $R$ is winning.
 In particular, the shift-minimal winning coalitions are those with a vector being a row of $\mathcal M$.
 Precisely,

-Analogously, one can define the models of shift--maximal losing coalitions which can be written as rows in a matrix $\mathcal Y$ lexicographically ordered, as requested also for $\mathcal M$, to preserve uniqueness.
-These models are the maximal vectors which are not $\succeq$-comparable among them and do not dominate by $\succeq$ any row of $\mathcal M$.
+Analogously, one can define the coalitional types of shift--maximal losing coalitions which can be written as rows in a matrix $\mathcal Y$ lexicographically ordered, as requested also for $\mathcal M$, to preserve uniqueness.
+These coalitional types are the maximal vectors which are not $\succeq$-comparable among them and do not dominate by $\succeq$ any row of $\mathcal M$.

 Some particular forms of the pair $(\overline n, \mathcal M)$ reveal the presence of players being either vetoers or nulls.
 For instance, if $m_{p,t}=0$ for all $p=1, \dots,r$ the game has $n_{t}$ null players.
 If $m_{p,1}=n_1$ for all $p=1, \dots,r$ the game has $n_{1}$ vetoers.